doctrine/data-fixtures/README.md

 specifically, a Doctrine DBAL connection.
 These connections are referenced through a Registry available in `Doctrine\Common\Persistence\ConnectionRegistry`.

-A `Doctrine\Fixture\Persistence\ConnectionRegistryFixture` implementor
+A `Doctrine\Fixture\Persistence\ConnectionRegistryFixture` implementer
 proactively receives a `ConnectionRegistry` when used in conjunction with a `Doctrine\Fixture\Persistence\ConnectionRegistryEventSubscriber`.

-Implementing a `ConnectionRegistryFixture` rerquires the interface contract to be implemented.
+Implementing a `ConnectionRegistryFixture` requires the interface contract to be implemented.

 ```php